 - Loss of consciousness

-How is a febrile seizure diagnosed and treated?
+How is a febrile seizure diagnosed?

 What should I do if my child has another febrile seizure?